Registration procedure for courses

 Disadvantage: Not necessarily effective, as some students do not read their university emails.

 Only provisional registration is possible in StudIP.
-A final registration is made by the lecturers after attending a preliminary meeting.
-This has the advantage that students have to attend a preliminary meeting and thus express their serious interest in the event.
+A final registration is made by the lecturers after participation in a preliminary meeting.
+This has the advantage that students must attend a preliminary meeting and thus show their serious interest in the course.
 Students who do not attend the preliminary meeting are not finally registered by the lecturers.

-Advantage: The period between the preliminary meeting and the start of the event can be chosen so that targeted preparation for the event is possible.
+Advantage: The period between the preliminary meeting and the start of the course can be chosen in such a way that targeted preparation for the course is possible.

-Disadvantage: The lecturers have to plan and hold a preliminary meeting and manage the list of participants manually.
+Disadvantage: Teachers must plan and organise a preliminary meeting and manage the list of participants manually.
 The provisional registration must be entered when registering for the course.
-StudIP should also definitely indicate the registration modalities in order to avoid legal problems.
-A corresponding text that makes the conditions of participation transparent should be provided when registering for the course.
+In StudIP, the registration modality should also be indicated in order to avoid legal problems.
+A corresponding text that makes the conditions of participation transparent should be included when registering for the course.

 Binding registration